Chip-Firing and Rotor-Routing on Directed Graphs: Chip-Firing

 Now let~$\zeta$ be any chip configuration.
 Since $\beta$ has at least one chip at each vertex, we have $\zeta \leq \sigma + \ell \beta$ for some integer $\ell$.
 Thus we may add chips to $\zeta$ and then stabilize to obtain the configuration $(\sigma + \ell \beta)^\circ = \sigma$.
 Hence $\sigma$ is recurrent. \end{proof}

 We also note that, for a digraph~$G$ with a global sink, the sandpile group is isomorphic to the additive group of harmonic functions modulo~1 on~$G$ that vanish on the sink \cite{Solomyak}.
 A function~$f : V(G) \to [0,1)$ is \textbf{harmonic modulo~1} if $d_v f(v) = \sum_w a_{v,w} f(w) \mod 1$ for all vertices~$v$.
-For a sandpile configuration~$\sigma$, the associated harmonic function~$f$ is the solution of
+For a sandpile configuration~$\sigma$, the associated harmonic function $f$ is the fractional part of the solution $\tilde{f}$ of

 For the graph in Figure~\ref{zero}, the three harmonic functions are $(f(v_1),f(v_2)) = (0,0)$, $(f(v_1),f(v_2)) = (1/3,2/3)$, and $(f(v_1),f(v_2)) = (2/3,1/3)$.

 We conclude this section by pointing out a link between the sandpile group and spanning trees.
 By Lemma~\ref{size} the order of the sandpile group of~$G$ equals the determinant of the reduced Laplacian~$\rLap$ of~$G$.
 By the \textbf{matrix-tree theorem} \cite[5.6.8]{RS}, this determinant equals the number of \textbf{oriented spanning trees} of~$G$ rooted at the sink (that is, acyclic subgraphs of~$G$ in which every non-sink vertex has out-degree~1).
 Various bijections have been given for this correspondence; see, for example, \cite{BW}.
 In Section~\ref{rotor} we will use the rotor-router model to describe a particularly natural bijection, and deduce the matrix-tree theorem as a corollary.